 There are four types of forbearance:

-Although there are four types of forbearance, most borrowers who pursue this option are granted a discretionary forbearance or a mandatory forbearance.
-Both discretionary and mandatory forbearance types are options that you may request from your loan holder.
+Although there are four types of forbearance, most borrowers who pursue this option are granted a general forbearance or a mandatory forbearance.
+Both general and mandatory forbearance types are options that you may request from your loan holder.